dellman000/CISC275/README.md

  3. [3](https://www.youtube.com/watch?v=wrb7Gge9yoE&t=302s&ab_channel=Codecademy)

 Issues with React
-  1. getting the react project to work with github pages
+  1. getting the react project to work with Github pages
   2. understanding props, and containers
-  3. getting my computer to do a sucessfull push and pull
+  3. getting my computer to do a successful push and pull

 # To DO
 1. Goal is to make a 3D tick tac toe game
-2. learn to how to make better looking websites using CSS and bootstrap
+2. learn how to make better-looking websites using CSS and bootstrap
-3.
+3. Animating sprites in JS
+4. should use typescript more than javascript